Flutterwave/Node-v3/documentation/subscription.md

 }
 ```

-## Fetch subscriptions with customer's email
+## Fetch subscriptions with the customer's email

 This section describes how to fetch subscriptions using your customer's email address.